 These questions suggest that Man must be able to act independently of God, that he has “free will” to respond to God as he wishes and that Man is not entirely controlled by God.
 Indeed, answering these kinds of questions without denying the absolute sovereignty of God is non-trivial … until we understand the nature of Man.

-Indeed, this apparent conflict between the absolute Sovereignty of God and Man’s Free Will has been the topic of endless debate amongst earnest, scholarly men for ages.
+This apparent conflict between the absolute Sovereignty of God and Man’s Free Will has been the topic of endless debate amongst earnest, scholarly men for ages.
 The Bible claims that God is in absolute control of all things, and also that God does not cause sin and that He holds Man responsible and accountable for all of his sin.
 It is also plainly evident in the Bible that God genuinely offers salvation to all people and that He commands everyone to repent and receive the Gospel.
 However, it is also plainly taught in the Bible that God chooses who will be saved and who will not be, and that God made this decision in eternity past based on His own will and not Man’s.
-Most people find it very difficult, if not impossible to understand how all of these things can be true and struggle to fully accept the full scope of biblical teaching.
+Most people find it very difficult, if not impossible to understand how all of these things can be true and struggle to fully accept the entire scope of biblical teaching.
 This is certainly no surprise.

 There are three basic ways in which this dilemma is handled.
 Firstly, many deny the very existence of a good and loving God because of the existence of evil and the apparent contradiction this causes with the nature of God.
 They reason that if God was good He would not allow so much evil and suffering, so either there is no God or God is not good.
 This is an extremely persuasive argument, and many people are deceived by it.